429 Expressway

 The expressway features CFX’s first “open-road tolling” system for travelers using E-PASS or other accepted electronic transponders.
 Under the new design, E-PASS customers pay tolls automatically while traveling under gantries on the expressway.
 Customers who prefer to pay with cash must stop at conventional tollbooths.

 State Road 429 becomes the Wekiva Parkway when it crosses U.S. Highway 441 in Apopka.
-The final link in the Central Florida Beltway, the parkway is being built in stages by CFX and Florida’s Turnpike Enterprise, a division of the Florida Department of Transportation.
+The final link in the Central Florida Beltway, the parkway was built in stages by CFX and the Florida Department of Transportation.
+Florida’s Turnpike Enterprise handles the toll operations on the FDOT sections.
 The parkway was completed in 2024.

 121.9k